chec/sendgrid-integration/README.md

   a template ID for each template was provided in the integration's config
 * Once templates are created in SendGrid, update the integration's config in the Chec API with the new template IDs

+### Templates

+See the `templates` directory, and the corresponding webhook event name (e.g. `orders.create`) for an HTML template and JSON test data dump for each transactional template.
+These can be updated at any time, just make sure you've tested them in the SendGrid Design Library first.
+Updating these files will not affect any existing integrations that have been installed, only new ones.

 ## Standard runs

 During a standard run of this integration, the following will happen: